dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-build.md

 In this article, you will:
 > [!div class="checklist"]

-> * learn the basic structure of a GitHub Action workflow YAML file
+> * Learn the basic structure of a GitHub Action workflow YAML file.
 > * Use a template to create a basic build workflow that build the .NET application and executes unit tests
 > * Publish the compiled application so that it is ready for deployment